The District of Columbia allows incarcerated people to vote, a rarity in the U.S. - NewsBreak

 The District of Columbia allows incarcerated people to vote, a rarity in the U.S.

 District of Columbia residents Gregory Barnhart (left) and Kortez Trasvant are serving time for felonies in the D.C. jail, but both have become politically active and plan on casting ballots this year.
 Washington, D.C., Maine, and Vermont all allow people to vote while incarcerated for felonies.
-(Screen shot of Zoom interview)
+(Video call screenshot)

 This article is published through a collaboration between States Newsroom and Bolts.